Chocolate lovers beware! This article is about to change your life.

 Choosing dark chocolate over milk and white varieties is the most nutrient dense option.
 Research suggests that 40-100g of dark chocolate per day is the most advantageous for our health and can provide 200-500mg of phenolic antioxidants.

 It is important to make sure you are storing your chocolate properly before consumption.
 Australia’s oldest family owned chocolate company Haigh’s suggests to store your chocolate in a cool dry cupboard away from any heat, light, strong spices and at temperature between 15-20c.
 This will ensure ultimate freshness.

-Chocolate may not be the most obvious health food out there and its use in health promotion is still very much under debate to this day.
+Chocolate may not be the most obvious nutritious food.
 However, there is no denying the scientific evidence of its claims which has not only been profoundly researched to date, but is also firmly ingrained in its history.
 Next time you are thinking of passing on that piece of chocolate, think again!